svenlankester/syftbox-netflix/README.md

    > :warning: The retrieved data might be in the format `MM/DD/YY`.
 The current implementation is capable of both, if your viewing history has other data format, changes are needed.
 ---

+_Note: When running as participant, the initial run will give an error that Global_V.npy could not be found.
+This will resolve itself once the aggregator has detected your initial run and adds you to the read-permissions of its global model._

 Feel free to reach out with questions or suggestions to improve this project.